dm94/stiletto-web/README.md

 ---

+This project is currently up and running but the intention is to update the vast majority of the code.
+[More information about the changes](https://github.com/dm94/stiletto-web/issues/93)

+---

 ## Stiletto Web

 Web with different utilities for the game Last Oasis, but is not affiliated with [Donkey Crew](https://www.donkey.team/)